 From there, it’s just a matter of which companies will get their products to market first and best position their products as worth the price.

-Continued advances in genetic engineering and plant-based innovation will enhance taste, flavor, and health benefits to incentivize consumption.
+Continued advances in genetic engineering and plant-based innovation will enhance the taste, flavor, and healthiness of meatless products to incentivize consumption.

-These technologies will also continue to expand across largely untouched meat and seafood categories (e.g. pork, duck, eel, etc.).
+These technologies will also continue to expand across largely untouched meat and seafood categories (e.g., pork, duck, and eel).
 We could see direct competitors to meat incumbent brands across virtually all frozen and prepared food categories.